TynanSylvester/TyD/Proposal - patches.md

 ## Scope stack

-You don't need to write the full path to each node you want to patch, if you use scope.
+Sometimes you want to patch many nodes with similar paths.
+A naive implementation of this can mean writing much of the same path over and over.
+Imagine we're writing a mod that partly redesigns one of the abilities of a particular enemy:

+    /Goblin:id="ShamanLord"/abilities/attacks:label="ShadowBolt"/label > "Bolt of shadows"
+    /Goblin:id="ShamanLord"/abilities/attacks:label="ShadowBolt"/secondaryEffects:type="Explosion"/radius > 5
+    /Goblin:id="ShamanLord"/abilities/attacks:label="ShadowBolt"/secondaryEffects:type="Explosion"/damage > 25
+    /Goblin:id="ShamanLord"/abilities/attacks:label="ShadowBolt"/secondaryEffects:type="Explosion"/castTime > 16
+    /Goblin:id="ShamanLord"/abilities/attacks:label="ShadowBolt"/secondaryEffects:type="Explosion"/cooldown > 8
+    /Goblin:id="ShamanLord"/abilities/attacks:label="ShadowBolt"/secondaryEffects:type="Explosion"/friendlyFire > false
+    /Goblin:id="ShamanLord"/abilities/attacks:label="ShadowBolt"/secondaryEffects:type="Explosion"/visualEffect > DarkBlast

+The above is cumbersome to read and probably slow to parse.
+To solve this problem, TyD has a system called *scope*.
+Using scope, the above can be written as:

+    /Goblin:id="ShamanLord"/abilities/attacks:label="ShadowBolt"
+    {
+        /label       > "Bolt of shadows"

+        /secondaryEffects:type="Explosion"
+        {
+            /radius          > 5
+            /damage          > 25
+            /castTime        > 16
+            /cooldown        > 8
+            /friendlyFire    > false
+            /visualEffect    > DarkBlast
+        }
+    }

 All node paths are interpreted as starting at the top node of the current *scope stack*.
-At start, the scope stack is empty, so the invisible root is used.
+When the scope stack is empty, the invisible root is used as its top.

+Note that since multiple nodes can be selected at once, each entry in the scope stack represents a group of nodes.

-These path actions interact with scope:
+These scope actions modify the scope stack:

-* `{`: Push the selected table onto the scope stack.
-(If the selected node isn't a table, raise an error.)
+* `{`: Push the selected tables onto the scope stack.
+(If any selected node isn't a table, raise an error.)
-* `}`: Pop a table off the scope stack.
-(If the top node of the stack isn't a table, raise an error.)
+* `}`: Pop a table group off the scope stack into the selection.
+(If the top of the stack isn't tables, raise an error.)
-* `[`: Push the selected list onto the scope stack.
-(If the selected node isn't a list, raise an error.)
+* `[`: Push the selected lists onto the scope stack.
+(If any selected node isn't a list, raise an error.)
-* `]`: Pop a list off the scope stack.
-(If the top node of the stack isn't a list, raise an error.)
+* `]`: Pop a list group off the scope stack into the selection.
+(If the top node of the stack isn't lists, raise an error.)

 ## Examples

-    # Enter the first root node with a child of name 'id' and value 'Wheat'
+    # Scope into the root nodes named PlantDef with a child of name 'id' and value 'Wheat'
-    (id "Wheat")
+    /PlantDef:id="Wheat"
     {
-        # Replace two of the values of its named children
+        # Replace two of the values of named children
         /growSpeed > 5
         /minFerility > 3

-        # Replace the first three entries of its first child list named 'soilTypes'
+        # Replace the first three entries of its child list named 'soilTypes'
         /soilTypes
         [
             @0 > SandySoil